suhas-sunder/typing-test-demo/README.md

   - It is a personal project I have been building for fun in my spare time, however, the project is in development.
   - It is built using React, TypeScript, Tailwind CSS, Node.js, Express, PostgreSQL and more.
   - I have implemented a [guest login page](https://freetypingcamp.com/login) for anyone interested in exploring the features of this application without having to create an account.
-  - Since the project is now being served to real users, I have moved my main code to a private repo.
+  - Since the project is now being served to real users and the code is being refactored from React to Remix, I have moved my main code to a private repo.
 This repo is an older version of the project that I have made publicly avilable to those interested in viewing my code.

   <div align="center">